phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

 #### Custom domain & email & SSL

 - Presenting your personal blog/brand on your **domain named after you simply looks more professional** and can also be used even if your content is non-self-hosted (e.g. on Medium [^mediumdomain])
-- **Top level domain doesn't matter much**: country-specific domains like *.de* only have a **slight local advantage**.
+- **Top level domain doesn't matter much** country-specific domains like *.de* only have a **slight local advantage**.
 Though hosting an international site in English on a *.com* domain isn't wrong either
 - If you go for a *.com* domain, you might also be able to get a **cheap bundle offer** (e.g. *.de* + *.com*) for very little additional cost with a domain for your country
 - Afaik [hosting.de](https://www.hosting.de/domains/) provides the cheapest *.de* domains
 - The domain should come **with an SSL certificate**, ideally a wildcard certificate extending to subdomains, as encrypting web traffic this way is so expected nowadays that **you'll even rank lower SEO-wise** for not having one even if your site is nearly completely static